Pers8/obsidian-files/Letter of Explanation Mom.md

 **Subject:** Explanation of Tax Documentation

-Dear Bursary Committee,

-My kid was applying for [Bursary Name] and wish to clarify my financial situation.
+I am writing to clarify my financial situation regarding my child’s application for [Bursary Name].
 I am currently a homemaker with no formal employment or taxable income.
-While I occasionally sell items informally through WhatsApp, this does not generate reported income or require tax filings.
+Prior to the COVID-19 pandemic, I held remunerated employment, but since then, I have not engaged in any taxable work.
+While I occasionally sell small items informally through WhatsApp to support our family, this activity does not generate reported income or require tax filings.

-My spouse, Théodore Tchuisseu, is the sole income earner in our household.
-His Income tax can be found in the Father's Governmental Income Tax Notice of Assessment section.
+My spouse, Théodore Tchuisseu, is now the sole income earner in our household.
+His tax documentation has been provided in the "Father’s Governmental Income Tax Notice of Assessment" section of the application.

+Please let me know if further clarification or documentation is required.
 Thank you for your understanding.

 Sincerely,
 Annick Guyliane Choujun Njamen